 While the majority of our funding comes from foundations, corporations, government grants and many private donors, the Jewish Federation of Greater Atlanta and the United Way of Metropolitan Atlanta provide the major funding from single sources.

 JF&CS was founded around 1890 as a committee within the Jewish Federation of Greater Atlanta.
-The agency became an autonomous organization in 1982 but maintains a special relationship with Federation, which provided 14 percent of our budget for fiscal year 2009- 2010.
+The agency became an autonomous organization in 1982 but maintains a special relationship with Federation.
 Today the two organizations function as collaborators, partners and an extended family.
 From working together on services to all segments of Jewish Atlanta, we share a goal of caring for the vulnerable and strengthening the community.

 United Way of Metropolitan Atlanta began its support of JF&CS in 1956, and in FY 2009-2010, it contributed 6 percent of our funds.
 The support is mutual; each year our employees donate to the United Way so it can continue to provide vital services that aim to address urgent and basic human care and build a strong Atlanta.

 The partnership has benefited Atlanta’s greater community through counseling services, financial assistance and other timely supports.
 United Way has consistently focused upon the value of the agency’s Ben Massell Dental Clinic and played a leadership role in the campaign to build the new, state-of-the-art facility that opened in 2007 and that serves a large segment of our indigent community.
 Our strategic collaborations will continue to serve the needs of the individuals and families in metro Atlanta.